 To create a seamless, integrated system that supports job seekers and maximizes employment opportunities, strengthening the linkages between the one-stop delivery system and Unemployment Insurance (UI) programs is essential.
-The following strategies and services will be implemented in the local area to ensure effective coordination and support for individuals receiving UI benefits as they transition back into the workforce:
+The following strategies and services are implemented in the local area to ensure effective coordination and support for individuals receiving UI benefits as they transition back into the workforce:

-The local area will collaborate with UI programs to increase engagement in the Reemployment Services and Eligibility Assessment (RESEA) program, which is specifically designed to assist UI claimants at risk of long-term unemployment.
-UI claimants participating in RESEA will receive enhanced services, including one-on-one career counseling, job search planning, and enrollment in training programs that lead to in-demand credentials.
-Strengthening the integration of RESEA within the one-stop delivery system will ensure UI claimants receive targeted, individualized assistance aimed at reducing the duration of unemployment.
+The NMWC collaborates with UI programs to increase engagement in the Reemployment Services and Eligibility Assessment (RESEA) program, which is specifically designed to assist UI claimants at risk of long-term unemployment.
+UI claimants participating in RESEA receive enhanced services, including one-on-one career counseling, job search planning, and enrollment in training programs that lead to in-demand credentials.
+Strengthening the integration of RESEA within the one-stop delivery system ensures UI claimants receive targeted, individualized assistance aimed at reducing the duration of unemployment.

-One-stop centers will offer enhanced job matching and work search assistance for UI recipients, ensuring they have access to tailored job leads and employment opportunities.
-Labor market information and skills assessments will help claimants understand the local demand for specific skills and occupations, guiding them toward high-demand industries and jobs that match their experience.
-The one-stop system will also offer resume building and interview preparation workshops, ensuring that UI claimants are well-prepared for the job market.
+The NMWCs offer enhanced job matching and work search assistance for UI recipients, ensuring they have access to tailored job leads and employment opportunities.
+Labor market information and skills assessments help claimants understand the local demand for specific skills and occupations, guiding them toward high-demand industries and jobs that match their experience.
+The one-stop system also offers resume building and interview preparation workshops, ensuring that UI claimants are well-prepared for the job market.

-For UI claimants in need of additional skills or education to reenter the workforce, the one-stop system will provide access to training programs and postsecondary credential opportunities.
-UI claimants will be assessed for eligibility for programs like WIOA Adult and Dislocated Worker training funds, which can be used to support participation in short-term training programs or apprenticeships in high-demand fields.
-By connecting UI recipients with training and education, the one-stop system will enhance their employability and reduce their likelihood of long-term unemployment.
+For UI claimants in need of additional skills or education to reenter the workforce, the NMWC provides access to training programs and postsecondary credential opportunities.
+UI claimants are assessed for eligibility for programs like WIOA Adult and Dislocated Worker training funds, which can be used to support participation in short-term training programs or apprenticeships in high-demand fields.
+By connecting UI recipients with training and education, the NMWC enhances their employability and reduce their likelihood of long-term unemployment.